backupbrew/switchbrew/Process Manager services.md

 Returns the pid of the debugged process.

-## EnableDebug
+## EnableDebugForApplication

 Does \*not\* take a specific title-id as input.

-Returns an event handle that is triggered for debug titles.
+Returns an event handle that is triggered for application titles.

 # pm:info